Stocco/goezswagger/README.md

     	FieldFour			      string `json:"field_four"`
     }

-The mapper will use the fields that are annotated with `json`, plus the description (if provided)
+The mapper will use your annottated models with only the fields that are annotated with `json`, plus the description (if provided)

 Then simply add the annotation routes you want  anywhere in your code!
 (Just for the sake of organization, add above the handlers...)

 	- currently tags are in alpha ( it should be a list with empty spaces (create list get ...))

-	- the request and response fields should map to an existing model in your project. they will map all your fields tagged with json
+	- the request and response fields should map to an existing annotated model in your project. they will map all your fields tagged with json

 	- The response field should be a list of key:value separated with empt, like on the example below.